sigma0-dev/zkbitcoin/docs/zkapp.md

 1. The verifier key that hashes to that digest.
 2. An unsigned transaction that consumes a stateful zkapp (as input), and produces a fee to the zkBitcoin fund as well as a new stateful zkapp (as outputs).
 All other inputs and outputs are free.
 3. A number of public inputs in this order:
-   1. The previous state as $N$ field elements.
-(TODO: do we want to replace this with a poseidon hash? heh)
+   1. The previous state as 1 field element.
-   2. The new state as $N$ field elements (TODO: same question)
+   2. The new state as 1 field element.
    3. A truncated SHA-256 hash of the transaction id (authenticating the transaction).
    4. An amount `amount_out` to withdraw.
    5. An amount `amount_in`to deposit.